scnslabutsa/myhthelperEduContent/_episodes/OHS17i.md

 	- Choose only whole-grain breads, pastas, and cereals (for example, whole wheat bread instead of white bread, brown rice instead of white rice).
 	- Choose vegetables and fruits instead of calorie-dense foods.
 For example, eat apple slices with peanut butter instead of having a slice of apple pie; eat roasted potatoes instead of French fries; order a side of vegetables instead of fried okra.
 Always be on the lookout for a healthier choice.
 	- Whether you’re at home or at a restaurant, there are some add-on food items that you should avoid because they are high-calorie, high-fat foods.
 Here are some common examples: butter and butter sauces, salt, cream cheese, anything fried, adding extra cheese, mayonnaise, tartar sauce, cream sauces, buttermilk, heavy cream, whipped cream.
+        - Be aware that “low-fat” or “non-fat” does not always mean “low-calorie”.
 	- See our section on Healthy Eating for all the tips on how to eat healthier.
 [FR4.html](https://scnslabutsa.github.io/myhthelperEduContent/FR4/index.html)

 * Exercise Regularly.